chrisgbradley/portfolio/README.md

 ## Projects

 Tracking for projects that I have completed, am currently working on, and plan to start in the near future.
 There is no rhyme or reason to the project order and it's just something for me to pick from as I progress.
-As I complete the projects, I will check them off, add a link to the github repository, and update the portfolio `/data/projects.yaml`.
+As I complete the projects, I will check them off, add a link to the GitHub repository, and update the portfolio `/data/projects/{{project}}.yaml`.

 - [ ] Simple Web Server (this portfolio)
 - [ ] Spotify CLI/NeoVim Tool
 - [ ] Real-time Chat Terminal
 - [ ] Terminal Hangman
 - [ ] Compiler
-- [ ] Rework of [ITSC-4155-WifiAnalytics](https://github.com/chrisgbradley/ITSC4155-WiFiAnalytics) project in Go (need new, similar source of data)
+- [ ] Rework of [ITSC-4155-WifiAnalytics](https://github.com/chrisgbradley/ITSC4155-WiFiAnalytics) project in Go (need a new, similar source of data)
 - [ ] HTTPS Server from scratch
 - [ ] DNS Server from scratch
 - [ ] VPN Server from scratch